turingschool/curriculum/source/topics/cli.markdown

 ```

 The first line starts with a hash (`#`) and a bang (`!`).
 This is pronounced
 _shebang_.
-Next it gives us the path to the program that should be used to run
+Next we include the path to the program that should be used to run
 the script.
 In this case we want whichever `ruby` the current environment has
 defined as the `ruby` program.

-Now, try running the program again:
+Now, try running the program again from the main `diy-cli` directory:

 {% terminal %}
 $ bin/hello.rb